-Our custom process is collaborative.
-The first step is the drawing.
+When working on a commissioned piece, the first step is the drawing.
 We begin with a watercolor design or pencil sketch.
 Our love of antique jewelry guides our aesthetic.
 Our understanding of antique cuts of stones and jewels adds a unique perspective to our custom collection.

 Traditional karat gold is a simple blend of pure gold, silver, and copper.
 Many modern gold formulas include ingredients like silicon, which are added to improve the flow while casting.
 However, we find these ingredients detrimental to the jeweler using traditional forming methods.
 In our workshop we custom mix our metals in order to control both the content and the coloring.

 Once the metal is blended, the molten gold or platinum is poured into bars and ingots.
 By working the metal with forging techniques, the metal is strengthened.
 Ultimately all of our parts are formed using these hardened bars of gold or platinum.
 This process is laborious and slow but allows us to refine the details of each piece, allowing the most intricate work to remain strong and to withstand modern wear.
 These classic techniques enable the designs to be executed with less metal, emphasizing the stones and reducing the visual weight of the setting.
 Total control over every millimeter allows the unusual proportions of antique gemstones to be properly framed with every interpretation.
 While computer aided design (CAD-CAM) and wax casting techniques have found useful applications in the jewelry trade, they are unable to achieve the same result as traditional fabrication.

 Once designs are approved, projects are typically delivered within 8 weeks.